tweag/haskell-training/material/domain.md

 We are defining the `Answer` type, with two constructors `ParagraphAnswer` and `NumberAnswer`.
 What is their type?

 ---

-Now we have an extremely basic model for our domain.

 Next we want to try interacting with the user, asking them a question and letting them reply with an answer.